zafor-iqbal/footer-copyright/readme.md

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the shortcodes to display copyright in different formats

+== Frequently Asked Questions ==

+= Who should use Footer Copyright? =

+Anyone who has a WordPress website can use Footer Copyright to keep the site always update in terms of Copyright year and text.

+= Do I need to have coding skills to use Footer Copyright? =

+Absolutely not.
+Just place the shortcode in your WordPress website footer widget.

+= Will it work in my pages or posts? =

+Yes.

 == Changelog ==